Jivanni/42/README.md

 `git clone --recursive https://github.com/Jivanni/42_Roma_Piscine.git`

-This will clone the repository, plus all the submodules, the projects, the piscines, and the exams.
+This will clone the repository, plus all the submodules, the projects, and the exams.

 ## License